berachain/docs/apps/bend/content/learn/lending-protocol/index.md

 ## Why Does Bend Exist?

 Bend is Berachain’s native lending platform.
-It allows for users to gain exposure to honey while using their other blue chip assets as collateral.
+It allows for users to gain exposure to `$HONEY` while using their other blue chip assets as collateral.

 ### Capital Efficiency